-- The United States Transportation Command (USTRANSCOM), in conjunction with the Services, Combatant Commanders (CCDR), and Theater Commanders (CDR) (Unified CDRs, Theater CDRs, and Geographic CDRs are synonymous), provides technical direction and supervision over all traffic management functions incident to DoD passenger, cargo, mobility, personal property movements, U.S. Customs and Border Protection (CBP) activities, management of intermodal containers and System 463L pallet and net assets, and the movement of human remains within the DTS during peace and time of war. - DoD activities are required to use the DTS services outlined in this regulation except when they are Service-unique or theater-assigned transportation assets.
-Required DTS services, for the purpose of this regulation, include all the services provided by Transportation Component Commands (TCC) and other agencies on their behalf. - a.
+- The United States Transportation Command (USTRANSCOM), in conjunction with the Services and Theater Commanders (CDR), Unified CDRs, and Combatant CDRs (CCDR), provides technical direction and supervision over all traffic management functions incident to DoD passenger, cargo, mobility, personal property movements, customs activities, and management of intermodal containers and 463L pallet and net assets within the DTS during peace and time of war. - DoD activities are required to use the DTS services outlined in this regulation except when they are Service-unique or theater-assigned transportation assets.
+Required DTS services, for the purpose of this regulation, include all services provided by Transportation Component Commands (TCC) and other agencies on their behalf. - a.
 Deviations or exemptions will not be approved unless the user establishes that the Defense Transportation Regulation (DTR) does not provide workable methods or procedures.
 The DTR accommodates technological improvements; however, prior to tests of innovative procedures within selected segments of the DTS, the DTR Administration Office and all agencies concerned will be advised.
 DTR users involved in the development of advanced logistics systems will establish liaison with the DoD DTR system administrator.
-In addition, Service, CCDRs, CDRs, and Agency mobility plans will recognize DTR documentation requirements. - b.
+In addition, Service, CDRs, CCDRs, and Agency mobility plans will recognize DTR documentation requirements. - b.
 Maximum use will be made of Automated Information Systems (AIS), the Defense Switched Network (DSN), Electronic Data Interchange (EDI), electronic mail (e-mail), facsimile (fax), the World Wide Web (WWW), the Defense Message System, Automatic Identification Technology (AIT), and the Defense Data Network (DDN) to speed the exchange of DTR data.
 Services, agencies, and theater commands establish communications methods for clearance authorities, terminals, and related activities requiring DTR data. - c.
 DTR documents are not classified unless the sponsoring Service assigns a security classification in accordance with (IAW) Department of Defense Manual (DoDM) 5200.01, Information Security Program, Volume 1-4.
 The General Services Administration (GSA) assigns a security classification IAW Office of the Administrator Publication 1025.2D, HB, Classified National Security Information.
 When so classified, the integrity of the classification is protected within the DTS.